Seattle Insight Meditation

 Ethical Concerns

-To foster and ensure safety of the teacher/student relationship, SIMS teachers, local dharma leaders, and instructors all agree to follow the Teacher Code of Ethics.
-These five training precepts have an expanded scope, making them explicitly appropriate to the role of teachers and instructors at SIMS.
+To foster and ensure safety of the teacher/student relationship, Seattle Insight teachers, local dharma leaders, and instructors all agree to follow the Teacher Code of Ethics.
+These five training precepts have an expanded scope, making them explicitly appropriate to the role of teachers and instructors at Seattle Insight.
 The EAR Council’s primary role is to provide confidential consultation to anyone with ethical concerns under the Informal Resolution guidelines below.
 In the rare occasion that a more formal process is necessary, the Formal Grievance procedures may be used.

 Conflicts and Grievances